ObjRand/ABT/README.md

 # ABT

+ABT aka Animated Background Tool is a windows only python program that makes it that you can have animated background.

-𝓡𝓔𝓐𝓓 𝓜𝓔, An Important ABT Guide
+# 𝓡𝓔𝓐𝓓 𝓜𝓔, An Important ABT Guide

 # INSTALLATION